shaficse/Search-Engine/README.md

 This project is licensed under the MIT License.[LICENSE](LICENSE)

 ## Acknowledgments
-Full acknowledgments to the authors of the foundational research papers and the maintainers of the Reuters dataset and NLTK library.
+- Full acknowledgments to the authors of the foundational research papers.
+- Gratitude to [Chaklam Silpasuwanchai](https://github.com/chaklam-silpasuwanchai) for providing valuable resources.
+The code used in this project was inspired by and adapted from his repository on [Python for Natural Language Processing](https://github.com/chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing).

+- The maintainers of the Reuters dataset and NLTK library.